uyjulian/ponscripter-fork/README.md

 This includes 2x mode, which can be used to support older Nscripter games at 2x resolution.
 See AnimationInfo.h for more details on usage.
 This feature will eventually be added as a config setting, but meanwhile, we at the Witch Hunt will be focusing on other various bugs and projects.

+## Nintendo Switch Fork

+This fork contains changes required to support Nintendo Switch, such as touch screen support and RomFS support.
+These changes are ported from ONScripter-Switch, located on the World Wide Web at the following URL: https://github.com/uyjulian/onscripter-switch
+This fork is maintained by Julian Uy, and he can be contacted at the e-mail indicated in the git repository.

 ## License